Stuartlab-UCSC/hexmap-view/.docs/dev/mapManager.rst

 #1 syncMapRequest
 -----------------
-A request to sync from a source map to another map, sent to the map manager from the source map via http::
+A request to sync from a source map to a target map, sent to the map manager from the source map via http::

  {